 making mundanity magical.

-Lisa is especially interested in telling stories about racial minorities.
-They, themself, are Filipino-American and were born and raised in Flushing, Queens where they still reside.
-Flushing is a vibrant community filled with people of all walks of life, and it is within those ‘burbs (just a 50 minute 7-train ride from the city!) that they learned how important it is to know your neighbors, and eat at the hole in the wall Pho spot down the street, and traverse deep into mini-malls to find crochet flower shops filled to the brim with handmade fiber arts.
-By which they mean, they generate their joy and inspiration in the people around them—the real people around them.
-The people that they rub shoulders with during rush hour and make similarly annoyed eye contact with when the bus is delayed.
+Lisa is especially interested in telling stories about immigrant and racial minorities.
+They are Filipino-American and were born and raised in Flushing, Queens where they still reside.
+Flushing is a vibrant community full of people from all walks of life.
+There, Lisa learned the importance of eating at the hole-in-the-wall Pho spot down the street and traversing deep into mini-malls to find crochet flower shops filled to the brim with handmade art.
+They generate their joy and inspiration from the people around them—the people they rub shoulders with during rush hour and roll eyes with when the bus is delayed.
 These are the people who Lisa wants to tell stories with and about.